BertCatsburg/UdemyNextJS_05_Foodies/README.md

 This project is created from scratch with other settings than the course-project:
 - App in in /src directory
 - Typescript is used

+  Everything is in Typescript and no 'any' is used.